RuneShultz/Mainproject/README.md

 In the main image I used to create this code, there were 3 stars that I was never able to get the computer to properly identify.
 Those stars were larger than others so the background brightness included parts of the stars and were not calculated properly.
 In the end, we were able to recieve sufficient results.
 There were no visible false positives and the three stars were the only false negatives.

 In the future I would hope to fix some of these complications.
-I think if I could specify the brightess ratio better(possibly with a range) and the shape of the stars better it would improve many features.
+I think if I could specify the brightness ratio better(possibly with a range) and the shape of the stars better it would improve many features.
 With this, it would rarely mis-calculate stars.

 ## Instructions
 To use the StarDataCapture code, you will want to copy and paste the code into a code editor.
 Once you have it,